ydb-platform/ydb/ydb/docs/en/core/development/manage-releases.md

 3. Patch number

 For example, `2.8.0` is the 2nd major release, 8th minor, without additional patches.
-{{ ydb-short-name }} CLI version comprise of three numbers separated by a dot character.
-First number is a major version (currently `2`), second is the minor, and the third is a patch number.
-For instance, `2.8.0` is the 2nd major, 8th minor, without patches.

 There's no schedule for the {{ ydb-short-name }} CLI minor releases, a new release comes as soon as there's some new valuable functionality.
 Initially, every new minor release has `0` as a patch number.
 If there are critical bugs found in that version, or some minor part of functionality did not catch it as planned, a patch can be released, incrementing only the patch number, like it was for `2.1.1`.